MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 The cloud is often the final data ingress point for all messages flowing from the devices.
 In IoT solutions, the cloud services must provide reliability for the IoT devices to integrate and transmit data.

 Device connectivity conditions, including upstream to the cloud and downstream to local networks, should be part of IoT solution reliability design.
 Assess the potential effect of connectivity interruption or interference, and define a connectivity strategy accordingly.

 The connectivity strategy should include robustness, for example fallback capability and disconnection management, and buffering backup to mitigate cloud dependency for critical or safety functions.

-The following practices focus on IoT solution design, error handling, and monitoring related to connectivity:
+Implement the following practices for IoT solution design, error handling, and monitoring related to connectivity:

 #### Design for connectivity